 Where to Stay on a Budget in Fiordland National Park

-The largest national park in New Zealand has so much to explore that you’ll definitely want to stay here a while.
-While most of the accommodation in Fiordland National Park are Department of Conservation huts along hiking trails, and a few hiking trail lodges on the Hump Ridge Track, there are still a few hostels to be found in and around Fiordland.
+The largest national park in New Zealand has so much to explore that you’ll definitely want to stay here for a while.
+While most of the accommodations in Fiordland National Park are Department of Conservation huts along hiking trails, there are still a few hostels to be found in and around Fiordland.
 With that in mind, we’ve put together this quick list of the best backpacker hostels in Fiordland National Park!

 The Fiordland hostels consist of hostels within the park, as well as on the outskirts making a great base for Fiordland hikes, boat trips, scuba diving, jet boating and more!
-Check out our 10 Must-Dos in the Fiordland National Park for inspiration on what to do in Fiordland during your stay.
+Check out our 10 Best Things to Do in the Fiordland National Park for inspiration on what to do in Fiordland during your stay.

-Just a five-minute drive of the Milford Sound mariner, the Milford Sound Lodge is in the middle of all the actions.
-The lodge has backpacker dorms, powered sites and non-powered sites for campervans and communal facilities for cooking, laundry, etc, for those on a budget.
-Otherwise, the lodge also has private rooms as well.
+Just a five-minute drive from the Milford Sound mariner, the Milford Sound Lodge is in the middle of all the action.
+The lodge has powered sites for campervans and communal facilities for cooking, laundry, etc, for those on a budget.
+Otherwise, the lodge also has private rooms and cabins for those with a little more dough to spare.
+Learn more about your accommodation options near Milford Sound in our 10 Best Accommodations in Milford Sound.
+[Update: Milford Sound Lodge no longer does backpacker dorms].

 Check Milford Sound Lodge on:

 Stay in Doubtful Sound in this affordable hostel accommodation!
-Despite being called a “school hostel” Deep Cove School Hostel welcomes casual visitors.
-There’s a communal kitchen which is fully equipped, however, you may need to bring your own sleeping bag.
+Despite being called a “school hostel” Deep Cove School Hostel welcomes casual visitors too.
+One of the casual accommodations is “Wilmot Lodge”, offering a communal kitchen which is fully equipped, however, you may need to bring your own sleeping bag.
+There’s also “Wanganella Apartment” sleeping up to six with full self-catering facilities.

 A great base for exploring the Fiordland National Park is in Te Anau.
-On the edge of the Fiordland National Park, it’s a popular spot to visit Milford Sound from, as well as starting multi-day hiking trips like the Kepler Track, Milford Track and more.
-Te Anau Lakefront Backpackers has all the essential facilities expected in a hostel and a variety of budget rooms.
-For more hostels to choose from in Te Anau, see 6 Best Backpacker Hostels in Te Anau & Milford Sound.
+On the edge of the Fiordland National Park, it’s a popular spot to visit Milford Sound, as well as start multi-day hiking trips like the Kepler Track, Milford Track and more.
+Te Anau Lakefront Backpackers has all the essential facilities expected in a hostel and a variety of budget rooms, including dorms in glamping tents.
+For more hostels to choose from in Te Anau, see the 7 Best Backpacker Hostels in Te Anau & Milford Sound.

 Check Te Anau Lakefront Backpackers out: